agsz5/aalto_control-panel-reimplementation/README.md

 New control panel
 -----
 An off-canvas navigation was agreed upon, in order to allow the users more working space.
-The "news" and "events" ections were implemented, as well as a "commenting" capability (within the content-card of each article)
+The "news" and "events" sections were implemented, as well as a "commenting" capability (within the content-card of each article)
 ![cpnew](images/newcp.png)

 New control panel (off-canvas options)
 -----
 The CMS module of the control panel was incorporated off-canvas.
-The "Manage Pages" sections gives you access to the layout, where you can perform the necessary adjustments.
+The "Manage Pages" section gives you access to the layout, where you can perform the necessary adjustments.
 Also the File Upload module was implemented here.
 ![cpoffcanvas](images/newcpffcanvas.png)

 New control panel, content editing mode